Messianic Myths and Ancient Peoples: Plot

 Jeff, after being called by the administration, reluctantly comes to collect Pierce and learns that Leonard only acts this way because his kids abandoned him.
 In anthropology class again, Abed convinces the professor to show the film Shirley had imagined, which he had unbeknownst to her completed—a video of Troy rapping about Jesus.

 Cultural references

 Director and screenwriter Charlie Kaufman is mentioned more than once in the episode.
 The dialogue between Abed and Shirley about film within a film resembles Kaufman's film Synecdoche, New York.
+It is also referencing another one of Kaufman's movie Adaptation (film).

 Troy's rap video at the end of the episode is a clear nod towards the song "Jesus Walks" by Kanye West as well as perhaps to Donald Glover's burgeoning career as his rap persona Childish Gambino.

 Reception

 Around 4.46 million Americans watched "Messianic Myths and Ancient Peoples".

 Emily VanDerWerff of The A.V.
 Club rated the episode A, citing the fact that the show's structure creates believable opportunities for people with different beliefs to interact and engage with one another.
 She also focuses approvingly on the fact that Shirley and Pierce, unlikely comedic heroes, are given the reins in this particular episode.